KeterWen/22FALL_ECE143_GROUP13/README.md

 pip install requirements.txt
 ```

-To get this section to work, implement the modules located in the Import Modules section of this readme.
-Please run the main
+To get this project to work, implement the modules located in the Import Modules section of this readme.
+Please run the main <strong>ECE143_visualization.ipynb</strong> file to run all code
-### ECE143_visualization.ipynb
-file to run all code

 ## Dataset
 - Kaggle: Alcohol Effects on Study (https://www.kaggle.com/datasets/whenamancodes/alcohol-effects-on-study)